samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 curl localhost:8081
 ```

-The first command will trigger a HTTP GET request that will result in an empty array being printed out (`[]`).
+The first command will trigger an HTTP GET request that will result in an empty array being printed out (`[]`).
 Then, the second and the third commands will issue POST requests to insert two questions into your API, and the fourth command will issue another GET request to verify if these questions were properly inserted.

 If you manage to get the expected results, leave your server running and move on to the next section.

 ## Developing Applications with React

 With your backend API up and running, you are finally ready to start developing your React application.
 Not that long ago, developers willing to create apps with React would have a hard time setting up all the tools needed (e.g., [webpack](https://webpack.js.org/)) to scaffold a React application.
-However (and luckily), the scenario has changed drastically after Facebook published a tool called [_Create React App_](https://github.com/facebook/create-react-app).
+However (and luckily), the scenario has changed after Facebook published a tool called [_Create React App_](https://github.com/facebook/create-react-app).

 With this tool, you can scaffold a new React application with just one command.
 As such, to create your React app, open a new terminal and go to the same directory you created the `qa-api` one.
 From there, issue the following command: